 - What would happen if we told the story in a different order?

-- Tell the children that fantasy stories can be funny if they are told in a different order.
+Tell the students that fantasy stories can be funny if they are told in a different order.

-- As a group, reorder the models depicting the scenes of The Three Billy Goats Gruff.
+As a group, reorder the models depicting the scenes of The Three Billy Goats Gruff.
 Then try telling a new version of the story that fits with the new order.
-Children may need to adapt their scenes or even add entirely new events.
+Students may need to adapt their scenes or even add entirely new events.

 Did you notice?

-- Children are able to retell and reenact events from stories, songs, or rhymes.
+- Students are able to retell and reenact events, including key details, from stories, songs, or rhymes.

-- Children are able to understand fundamental narrative structure and elements.
+- Students are able to understand the fundamental narrative structure and elements.